 In March this year Graham launched a petition to urge the Government to negotiate with the Association of British Insurers to find a successor the Statement of Principles to ensure that home flood insurance remains available and affordable.

 Councillors Mike Bryan and John Dennis, alongside Flood Forum Representative Ron Smith and local resident Les Diment handed the petition into No. 10 Downing Street at the end of March with over 600 signatures.

 This summer the Government signed a Memorandum of Understanding with The Association of British Insurers to develop a new scheme called ‘Flood Re’ that will ensure flood insurance remains available and affordable to people living in a property at ‘significant risk’ of flooding.

 The Association of British Insurers has said their members will extended the Statement of Principles on a voluntary basis until Flood Re is established.
 Graham is monitoring the development of Flood Re as it navigates the legislative process.

 More details about Flood Re can be found at https://consult.defra.gov.uk/flooding/floodinsurance/consult_view

 Rural Fair Share

-Graham has recently established the Rural Fair Share campaign to encourage the Government to address the ongoing disparity in funding between rural and urban areas.
+Graham is leading the Rural Fair Share campaign to encourage the Government to address the ongoing disparity in funding between rural and urban areas.
 The campaign will bring together Members of both Houses of Parliament, along with organisations, community groups, and individuals concerned about the welfare of our rural communities.